pydantic/pydantic/docs/usage/models.md

 Pydantic supports the creation of generic models to make it easier to reuse a common model structure.

+!!! warning
+    Generic models are only supported with python `>=3.7`, this is because of numerous subtle changes in how generics are implemented between python 3.6 and python 3.7.

 In order to declare a generic model, you perform the following steps:

 * Declare one or more `typing.TypeVar` instances to use to parameterize your model.